Oil hits three-month high as trade hopes, UK election lift sentiment

 The 18-month trade war has been a dampener for oil prices, while uncertainty around Brexit has also weighed.
 Britain’s ruling Conservative Party won a large majority in Thursday’s general election, giving it the power to take the country out of the European Union.

-“An eventful past 24 hours has removed a layer of uncertainty for the global economy,” said Stephen Brennock of oil broker PVM.
+“With a large win for Boris Johnson in the UK general election and an ‘almost there’ for the U.S.-China trade war, it’s up we go for Brent crude,” said Bjarne Schieldrop, an analyst at SEB.

-“Yet it remains to be seen whether the return of the feel-good factor is enough to set oil prices on a definitive northerly trajectory.”
+“Oil demand growth will likely rebound along with a rebound in global manufacturing.”

-A drop in the U.S. dollar .DXY against the backdrop of a strong pound helped boost commodities.
-The pound surged more than 2% on Thursday supported by the election result.
+A drop in the U.S. dollar .DXY coupled with a strong pound helped boost commodities.
+Sterling surged more than 2% supported by the overnight election result.

 “Risk appetite among financial investors is now likely to remain high thanks to the deal between the U.S. and China and the forthcoming end to the Brexit cliffhanger,” said Eugen Weinberg, an analyst at Commerzbank.
 “This will also benefit the oil price.”

-Brent has rallied by almost 21 percent in 2019, supported by efforts by the Organization of the Petroleum Exporting Countries and allies including Russia to cut production.
+Brent has rallied by 21 percent in 2019, supported by efforts by the Organization of the Petroleum Exporting Countries and allies including Russia to cut production.

 The alliance, known as OPEC+, agreed last week to lower supply by a further 500,000 barrels per day as of Jan.
 1. They have been limiting supply since 2017, helping to clear a glut that built up in 2014-2016.